-Oncidiums are popular indoor and florist orchids for a very good reason: their large sprays of flowers often sag with dozens of blooms.
-There are actually several hundred recognized oncidium species, but the naming isn't stable, so there is considerable flux as experts reclassify plants.
-Additionally, they have been freely hybridized.
-The most common oncidium grow well under normal indoor conditions.
-They have large pseudobulbs that arise from a mass of thin white roots.
-The large leaves (up to 2 ft.) emerge from the pseubobulbs.
-They flower in fall.
+Oncidiums are popular indoor and florist orchids for a very good reason, their large sprays of flowers often sag with dozens of blooms.
+They have been freely hybridized.
+There are actually several hundred recognized oncidium species, but the naming is not stable, so there is considerable flux as experts reclassify plants.

-I find that oncidiums are much more forgiving of bright, even direct, light than other popular orchids, especially the phalaenopsis.
-Oncidiums can handle direct morning light and prefer bright to very bright conditions.
-They tend to enjoy the same light I give dendrobiums.
+Oncidiums are much more forgiving of bright or direct light than other popular orchids, especially the phalaenopsis.
+Oncidiums can handle direct morning light and even prefer bright to very bright conditions.
+They tend to enjoy the same light that dendrobium orchids prefer.

 During the growing season, water daily or every other day.
-Be careful, though, because drainage is an absolute priority, and the potting media must be perfectly free draining.
+Be careful, though, because drainage is an absolute priority.
+The potting media must be perfectly free draining.
 The plants can also be grown on slabs or in baskets.
-Because oncidiums have large, fleshy pseubobulbs and masses of roots, they are very prone to rot.
-If you see a psuedobulb beginning to rot, cut it out with sterile snippers and reduce the amount of water.
+Because oncidiums have large, fleshy pseudobulbs and masses of roots, they are prone to rot.
+If you see a pseudobulb beginning to rot, cut it out with sterile snippers and reduce the amount of water.
 In the winter, reduce watering to bimonthly or less.
 They can withstand considerable drought because of their large pseudobulbs.
-Wrinkled pseudobulbs generally indicate lack of water.
+Wrinkled pseudobulbs generally indicate a lack of water.

 During the growing season, feed with a weak orchid fertilizer bimonthly or scatter slow-release pellets in the growing media at the beginning of the season.
 Although there are many species, in general, the larger the plant, the more heavily it will feed.

 Oncidiums can be found in many habitats, from semiarid subtropical lowlands to cool and misty cloud forests.
-Generally, the most popular oncidiums, which feature small yellow flowers, large pseudobulbs and strappy leaves, are intermediate to warm orchids.
-Do not expose them to cold drafts or tempatures below about 50.
-Even temps in the mid-50s will cause the plant to slow its growth if they last too long.
+Generally, the most popular oncidiums, which feature small yellow flowers, large pseudobulbs, and strappy leaves, are intermediate to warm orchids.
+Do not expose them to cold drafts or temperatures below about 50 F. Even temps in the mid-50s will cause the plant to slow its growth if exposed long.

 Potting and Repotting